 If your child suffers from eczema, you are probably desperate to find a way to provide him or her with relief.
-90% of all cases of eczema, sometimes called excema, start before age 5, most occurring while the child is an infant and is more difficult to comfort.
+90% of all cases of eczema, start before age 5, most occurring while the child is an infant and is more difficult to comfort.
 It can be very frustrating.

 However, this does not mean that you cannot treat the condition and give your child the relief they deserve.